H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 This mapping lets the thesis describe Ms. Jarvis’s memory both geometrically (in terms of Hilbert space) and operationally (in terms of stored vectors and queries).

-## ChromaDB implementation and collections
+## ChromaDB Implementation and Collections

-In the current deployment, ChromaDB is used via the local persistent client interface rather than a standalone HTTP server.
+In the current deployment, ChromaDB is used via the local persistent client interface rather than a remote service:

 - Persistent client:
   - Services instantiate `chromadb.PersistentClient(path="chroma_db")`, using a shared on-disk store as the primary semantic memory layer.
   - This approach keeps the memory layout close to the code that uses it, while still allowing multiple services to share the same collections.
-- Core collections:
+- Core collections for autonomous learning:
   - `autonomous_learning`:
     - Stores summarized web research items produced by the optimized learner, with document embeddings and metadata such as `topic`, `title`, `url`, `learned_at`, and `cycle_number`.
   - `research_history`:
     - Stores per-cycle summaries describing what the learner studied and how many items were stored in that cycle, with fields like `topic`, `stored_count`, `timestamp`, and `cycle`.
   - `learning_suggestions`:
     - Stores short topic suggestions emitted by GBIMs and other components, with fields such as `topic`, `source_gbim`, `priority`, and `timestamp`.
-- Role in the architecture:
-  - These collections implement the long-term memory for autonomous learning, topic statistics, and curriculum guidance, tying the abstract Hilbert-space state to concrete embeddings and metadata.
-  - Other domains (GIS, governance, thesis materials, logs) continue to use additional collections as described elsewhere in this chapter, but the three collections above are central to the current autonomous learner and GBIM-guided topic planning.
+- Other domains:
+  - Additional collections support GIS, governance, thesis materials, and selected logs, following the domain structure sketched above; these continue to evolve as GBIM and Quantarithmia are refined.

 This implementation aligns the conceptual description of ChromaDB as semantic memory with the actual collections and client configuration used in the live system.